Streaming Submodular Maximization under Matroid Constraints: Introduction

-\paragraph{Outline.} In \cref{sec:prelim}, we introduce notations and definitions used throughout this paper.
-Afterwards, in \cref{sec:singlepass,sec:multipass}, we present and analyze our single-pass and multi-pass algorithms for maximizing submodular functions subject to a matroid constraint, respectively.
-In \cref{sec:main-hardness}, we explain our hardness result for the bipartite matching constraint, and in \cref{sec:twoplayer} we describe our two player protocol.
-It is worth noting that \cref{sec:singlepass,sec:multipass,sec:main-hardness,sec:twoplayer} are independent of each other, and therefore, can be read in any order.
+\paragraph*{Outline of the paper.} In \cref{sec:prelim}, we introduce notations and definitions used throughout this paper.
+Afterwords, in \cref{sec:singlepass} (and \cref{app:singleMatNonMon}), we present and analyze our single-pass algorithms for maximizing submodular functions subject to a matroid constraint.
+The framework used to prove \cref{thm:multipass,thm:multipass_random} is presented in detail in \cref{sec:framework}, and in the two sections after it we describe the algorithms for obtaining approximate local maxima (or equally good solutions) necessary for using this framework.
+Specifically, in \cref{sec:adversarial_local_search} we show how to get such an algorithm for adversarial order streams (leading to \cref{thm:multipass}), and in \cref{sec:random_local_search} we show how to get such an algorithm for random order streams (leading to \cref{thm:multipass_random,thm:local_optimum}).
+It is worth noting that \cref{sec:singlepass} is independent of all the other sections, and therefore, can be skipped by a reader interested in the other parts of this paper.